abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     - Task 9: Format Line chart
     - Task 10: Connect Power BI Desktop to Semantic model
     - Task 11: Add new data to simulate Direct Lake Mode
-- Clean up Lab environment
+- Clean up the Lab environment
 - References

 # Introduction

-In this course, you have been introduced to the Lakehouse, ingested data from different data sources into the Lakehouse, set a refresh schedule for the data sources and created a data model.
+In this course, you have been introduced to the Lakehouse, ingested data from different data sources into the Lakehouse, set a refresh schedule for the data sources, and created a data model.
 Now you are going to create a report.

 By the end of this lab, you will have learned: